 A great speaker can do wonders for virtual audience engagement, but if they’re using boring PowerPoint presentations, chances are that the audience will start yawning.
 As human attention span shrunk down to eight seconds, we need to help our attendees stay focused.

 Instead of having sessions that last over an hour, consider feeding your audience bite-sized pieces of content that allow lots of interaction between the speaker and the audience.

 Prepare For Everything

 Rehearsals are not reserved for in-person events only!
-And the best way to get virtual attendees to leave the event minutes after joining is having an unkempt house.
+And the best way to get virtual attendees to leave the event minutes after joining is by having an unkempt house.
 What we mean by this is that you want the quality of the audio and video to be perfect.
 You want your attendees to have all the relevant logistical information they need before the event.
-And of course, you want to have someone who is at their beck and call, ready to answer any questions they might have that involve technical support.
+And of course, you want to have someone who is at their beck and call, ready to answer any questions they might have about technical support.